-The Churchwardens, PCC and I are very pleased to let you know that following government guidance, St James will be shortly be re-opening.
+The Churchwardens, PCC and I are very pleased to let you know that following government guidance, St James has re-opened (a bit).

 The church will be open from 9am to 6pm every Wednesday, starting on Wednesday 8th July.

 We have been told that the virus cannot survive more than 72 hours, so keeping the church closed for 3 days between use allows the virus to die, which avoids the need for a deep clean every time after use.